 Passixer will begin removing Apple ID and disabling Find My after hitting Start.

-If your iPhone runs iOS 11.4 or later and Find My iPhone is on:
+Case 2: For iPhone running iOS 11.4 or later with Find My iPhone on:

 You’ll handle a small task yourself: go to Settings > General > Reset > Reset All Settings.
 Once that’s done, Passixer takes full control and finishes removing the Apple ID cleanly.

-If you’re signed in on a Mac or any Apple device with the Find My app, you can easily handle the Apple ID removal, along with turning off Find My iPhone there too.
-It’s basically the same approach as iCloud’s website, but quicker to access if you’re already logged in.
+If you’re signed in on a Mac or any other Apple device with the same Apple ID as the iPhone on which you want to turn off Find My, you can easily use the Find My app to handle the Apple ID removal, along with turning off Find My iPhone there too.

 Step 1.
 Start by opening Find My on your Mac or other iDevice.
-Look at the top where shows tabs like People, Devices, and Items.
-Tap Devices here.
+Look at the top where shows tabs like People, Devices and Items and tap Devices here.

 Step 2.
 From the list on the left, pick the target iPhone.
 Note that Find My iPhone will be disabled instantly if the iPhone is offline.